 Bringing Sustainability to Interior Design

-In a sustainable home all areas are seen as part of a holistic approach and transitional aspects are recognized and employed to the advantage of the building occupants.
+In a sustainable home all areas are seen as part of a holistic approach and transitional aspects are recognized and employed to the advantage of the building occupant, you!

 In my approach to a sustainable home, I let voluntary Green Building Standards guide me in all areas of the home, including interior design projects.